A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Overview

-This pillar addresses long-standing political scepticism by embedding permanent legal guarantees, identity protections, and citizenship continuity within the constitutional framework.
-It ensures that no community loses what it values and that transition to a federal model does not imply cultural erasure, symbolic loss, or constitutional instability.
+This pillar addresses long-standing political concerns by embedding permanent protections, identity protections, and citizenship continuity within the constitutional framework.
+It prevents constitutional transition from resulting in loss of identity, status, or institutional belonging.

 Policy Function